Dynamic Plus Segment

 Remember that our Connectif specialists are available to assist you.
 To contact them, simply open a support ticket by clicking the blue “Help” button on your dashboard.

-The following table provides a comparative overview of the main features available in Dynamic Plus Segments and Dynamic Segments:
+The following table shows, as a comparison, the main features available in dynamic plus segments and dynamic segments:

 Feature Dynamic Plus Segment Dynamic Segment